 According to its articles of association, the purpose of Fríhöfnin is to operate duty free stores as a subsidiary of Isavia.
 Fríhöfnin operates six duty free shops at LEAT: four for departing passengers, one intended for transfer passengers from countries outside the Schengen Area, and the sixth on the 1st floor for arriving passengers.
 The main product categories offered by Fríhöfnin are alcohol, tobacco, sweets, cosmetics, toys and related products.
-41
+34

-According to Article 3(3) of the ownership policy of Fríhöfnin, it is to operate duty free stores based on an operating licence agreement with Isavia.
-The product range of Fríhöfnin's duty free stores is limited by that operating licence agreement.
-42 It follows from Article 2 of the ownership policy that the operation of Fríhöfnin shall be in line with the Icelandic State's general ownership policy.
-Article 2 also emphasises that the decision-making of public companies operating in a competitive market shall be based on equality and objectivity.
+According to Article 3(3) of the ownership policy of Fríhöfnin, it is to operate duty free stores based on an operating licence agreement with Isavia and the product range of Fríhöfnin's duty free stores is limited by that operating licence agreement.35 It follows from Article 2 of the ownership policy that the operation of Fríhöfnin shall be in line with the Icelandic State's general ownership policy.
+It is emphasised that the decision-making of public companies operating in a competitive market shall be based on equality and objectivity.
 Furthermore, Article 1 of Fríhöfnin's purchasing policy stipulates that the company shall evaluate its suppliers based on their ability to provide products that meet the demands of the customers of the duty free stores.
-Products shall be purchased bearing in mind long-term prospects, the company's ability to compete with other duty free stores and the expectations of its customers.
+Products shall be purchased bearing